 In 2017, LAHB strategically merged with a local group called Lignum Vitae 4-H, which was founded by Shelagh Pritchard and thirteen founding members in 2008.
 This organization has conducted multiple programs throughout Nassau.

 On October 20, 2018, The Neville and Nora Dorsett Community Center was officially opened near downtown Nassau in the community of Grant's Town.
-Since then, the organization has influenced the lives of hundreds of children and their families a month in the community.
-In addition, LAHB was active in Hurricane Dorian relief efforts in Grand Bahama.
-Abaco, and especially in supporting evacuees that were relocated to Nassau.
+Since then, the organization has influenced the lives of thousands of children and their families in the community.
+In addition, LAHB was active in Hurricane Dorian relief efforts in Grand Bahama, Abaco, and especially in supporting evacuees that were relocated to Nassau.

 In March 2020, Lend a Hand Bahamas once again rose to the aid of those affected by COVID-19 and launched large-scale food relief programs in downtown Nassau communities and in the communities of Adelaide, Mt.
 Pleasant, and Gambier.
-The efforts have fed tens of thousands of vulnerable people on a weekly basis until October 2021.
+The efforts fed tens of thousands of vulnerable people on a weekly basis until October 2021.